-Congratulations on deciding to study the UK.
+Congratulations on deciding to study in the UK.
 Making the decision to study in the UK is a big life-changing opportunity and all potential students should be very proud of themselves for taking this step.

 All students should read the information on this website in case there is any aspect that has not been considered.